 For more information regarding Funded Education for 2 year olds please follow the link below:

-Working directly with the children every day are Mrs Amanda Coates, Mrs Jill Mossop and Miss Danielle Scott.
+Working directly with the children every day are Mrs Amanda Coates, Mrs Jill Mossop, Miss Danielle Scott and Miss Emily Carruthers.

 We work as part of our wider team in the Early Years and throughout school to provide seamless transitions into the maintained nursery and on to school life.

 The Early Years Staff that the children will meet are Miss Megan O'Neil, Miss Helen Baxter, Miss Kelly Dickinson and Miss Claire Ostle.

 Our routine is very flexible and very much based on the children's needs.
 However, as we feel it is very important at an early age to establish routines we have a very flexible timetable which is as follows...

 - Adult supported free play (may include an adult led activity)